BitBoxSwiss/bitbox-base/docs/overview/architecture.md

 Building a solution platform that focuses on security and performance, the BitBox Base uses an ARM-based board with enough processing power to enable additional features in the future.

 * [Pine64 ROCKPro64](https://www.pine64.org/rockpro64/) with fast 4GB memory and an internal 1TB SSD
-* BitBox secure chip: adapted BitBox 02 that drives trusted screen and buttons
+* BitBox secure element: adapted BitBox 02 that drives trusted screen and buttons

 ### Operating system